humbhionline/humbhionline/src/main/resources/templates/blog/markdown/index.md

             props:["htc"],
             template :'<div v-html="htc"></div>'
         });
+        Vue.component('accordion', {
+            template: '#accordion',
+            props: ['items'],
+            methods: {
+                openItem: function(item){
+                    item.isopen = !  item.isopen
+                },
+                setClass: function(item){
+                    if (item.isopen == true ) {
+                    return 'open'
+                    }
+                    return 'close'
+                },
+                enter: function(el, done){
+                    Velocity(el, 'slideDown', {duration: 400,
+                                            easing: "easeInBack"},
+                                            {complete: done})
+                },
+                leave: function(el, done){
+                    Velocity(el, 'slideUp', {duration: 400,
+                                            easing: "easeInBack"},
+                                            {complete: done})
+                },
+            },
+        })
         vue = new Vue({
             el : "#root",
             data : {
                 left:"",
                 right:"",
+                items: [{
+                    id: 1,
+                    title: 'Competition law',
+                    content: 'Schärer Attorneys at Law advises and represents you on questions of unfair competition and the anti-trust law, for example, for company mergers, anti-trust investigations and for the drafting of distribution agreements.',
+                    isopen: true
+                }, {
+                    id:2,
+                    title: 'Constitutional, community and administrative law',
+                    content: 'Civil law regulates privities of contract between private persons, communities of persons and corporations.
+On the other hand, constitutional, community and administrative law is concerned with the legal relationship between a private person and the community sector (federation, cantons, communities, associations of communities), or amongst communities.
+The specialists at Schärer Attorneys at Law act as advisers and consultants for private persons as well as communities, and represent them in the legal proceedings of objection and appeal.',
+                    isopen: false
+                },
+                {
+                    id:3,
+                    title: 'Construction, planning and environmental law',
+                    content: 'Our specialists in the fields of construction, planning and environmental law advise and represent builders, planners and architects, corporations, affected neighboring communities and associations of communities in:',
+                    isopen: false
+                }]
             },
             created: function(){
                 this.load(null,"left","toc");